AquaticInformatics/aquarius-field-data-framework/src/PluginTester/Readme.md

 You can leverage two features of `PluginTester` to build an automated test suite for your plugin.

+You can even test for error conditions using the `/ExpectedStatus` and `/ExpectedError` options.

-1. An exit code of 0 means "The plugin parsed the file".
+1. An exit code of 0 means "The plugin parsed the file as expected".

 Any other exit code means something went wrong.
 Use the exit code to determine if the file was parsed.